 If you present your case by telephone, you should submit to BBB at least seven days before your hearing any written documents on which you will rely.
 BBB will give these documents to the other party before the hearing.

 Before the arbitrator makes a decision, you may ask the arbitrator to give you a reasonable number of days to respond to a written statement or document presented by the other party at the hearing.
 The arbitrator may grant your request at his or her discretion.

-If you have a reason to believe the other side will not present certain witnesses or evidence that you consider important to a full and fair consideration of your dispute, you may send BBB a letter asking that the arbitrator subpoena these witnesses or evidence to an in-person or telephone hearing.
+If you have a reason to believe the other side will not present certain witnesses or evidence that you consider important to a full and fair consideration of your dispute, you may send BBB a letter asking that the arbitrator subpoena these witnesses or evidence.
 If the arbitrator agrees with your request, a subpoena will be sent according to state law.

 The party requesting a subpoena shall be responsible for any expenses involved in the issuance of the subpoena and shall be responsible for enforcement of the subpoena if necessary.

 Before a decision is made, an arbitrator may schedule new or additional hearings or otherwise request new or additional evidence to get all possible facts relating to your dispute.

 Before a decision is made, you may send BBB new information that was impossible to present at your original hearing and request that it be considered.
 BBB will send it to the other parties for their response and then forward the information and any response to the arbitrator.

 After the arbitrator has made a decision in your case, no more arguments or evidence may be presented, even if impossible to present at the time of the hearing.

 If you have been asked or allowed by the arbitrator to furnish additional evidence in support of your case, the arbitrator will set a deadline by which you must send the evidence to BBB.
 BBB will give the other party an opportunity to respond to your evidence and then will send all materials to the arbitrator.